Guy Davidson

 Minerva University

 (2024).
 Goals as Reward-Producing Programs.
-Accepted in principle, Nature Machine Intelligence.
+In press, Nature Machine Intelligence.

 (2024).
 Toward Complex and Structured Goals in Reinforcement Learning.
 Finding the Frame @ RLC 2024.